Intensive Outpatient Substance Abuse Treatment and Alcohol Addiction Rehab

 Drug or alcohol addiction can lead to physical, psychological, and emotional damage.
 While many people struggling with alcoholism or drug addiction will need to be admitted to an inpatient treatment program in order to recover, intensive outpatient rehabilitation can also be highly effective for recovery in certain cases.
 By moving from inpatient treatment to intensive outpatient substance abuse treatment, you will have the opportunity to gradually transition to being an active, healthy member of society once again.
 We offer such programs for those struggling with addiction to drugs or alcohol, and we can also help those with a dual diagnosis to overcome their addiction and manage an accompanying mental health issue.
 You might be wondering, "Where can I find an outpatient drug rehab near me?"
 But what you should be asking is, "Where can I find an outpatient rehab with high-quality, customized programs that will give me the best chances of success?"
 The answer to that question is White Sands Treatment Center.

-During your time at the treatment center, our professional team of board-certified doctors, nurses, psychiatrists, and counselors will closely monitor your physical and psychological progress, so your treatment program will be continually customized as necessary.
+During your time at the treatment center, our professional team of board-certified doctors, educators, nurses, psychiatrists, and counselors will closely monitor your physical and psychological progress, so your treatment program will be continually customized as necessary.
 In individualized therapy, you will explore the underlying reasons for your substance abuse and learn new coping mechanisms that will reduce the risk of future relapse.
-Meanwhile, the group therapy program will give you a chance to share stories with other people who have been through similar experiences, and you will benefit from their wisdom and experience.
+Meanwhile, the group therapy program will give you a chance to share stories with other peers who have been through similar experiences, and you will benefit from their wisdom and experience.
 The bonds formed with other patients in the treatment facility can provide motivation to succeed in rehab and will continue to encourage you to work toward recovery once you leave the treatment center as well.

 Why do we fall prey to drug addiction?
 Many factors can come into play.
 At White Sands, we will carefully assess your individual situation before making a joint decision about whether you are likely to recover in the context of an outpatient program.
 Some people may struggle in this type of setting, even if they have been making good progress, and may need to receive inpatient treatment for a while longer.
 For example, if ongoing problems at home or at work represent a significant part of the reason why you were attracted to substance abuse in the first place, continuing to deal with these triggers while you are away from the drug treatment center may harm you and delay your rehabilitation.
 The same is true if you might find it hard to stay away from a social group of fellow addicts who do not share your desire to live a sober, healthy life.